liangcheng-yu/hyperlight/README.md

 cargo test --package hyperlight_host --test integration_test --features print_debug -- static_stack_allocate --exact --show-output
 ```

+### Dumping the memory configuration, virtual processor register state and memory contents on a crash or unexpected VM Exit

+To dump the details of the memory configuration, the virtual processors register state and the contents of the VM memory set the feature `dump_on_crash` and run a debug build.
+This will result in a dump file being created in the temporary directory.
+The name and location of the dump file will be printed to the console and logged as an error message.

+There are no tools at this time to analyze the dump file, but it can be useful for debugging.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of